nilaykumar/nilaykumar.github.io/content/garden/december-adventure.md

 using `emacs`), I've always felt hopelessly out of my depth, and I never end up setting aside the time to get comfortable enough with site generation toolchain that I use.
-This leads to frustration with little things like not being able to quite control the final HTML markup that's generated.
+This leads to frustration with little things like not being able to quite control the final html markup that's generated.
 Sure -- maybe there's a way of fixing the little issues that bug me, but I'm easily intimidated by `ox-hugo` and `hugo`.
 It'd also be nice to remove `emacs` in the toolchain -- I sometimes have trouble getting the publishing to work on my laptop (and, indeed, I couldn't get